Counseling Degrees & Licenses in Connecticut

 The community development concentration includes courses such as program evaluation; consultation seminar; organizational behavior; and public policy formulation and implementation.
 Courses in the forensic mental health concentration include forensic psychology; forensic assessment; forensic treatment models; and mental health law.

-Notably, the University of New Haven also offers this program in an online format that features 700 hours of supervised clinical training as well as 100 percent online coursework and two residencies.
+Notably, the University of New Haven also offers this program in an online format.
+It features 700 hours of supervised clinical training, 100 percent online coursework, and two residencies.

 • Location: West Haven, Connecticut